ICGC-TCGA-PanCancer/cli/QuickStart.md

 ##Getting started

-1. Launch a new VM in Amazon EC2 (This guide will assume you are using us-east-1 AKA North Virginia).
+1. Launch a new VM in Amazon EC2 (This guide will assume you are using us-east-1 AKA North Virginia). <link to guide on how to do this in AWS>
 2. Download the [bootstrap script](scripts/install_bootstrap)
 3. Execute the bootstrap script:
 ```